-Jewish Book Week is a unique nine-day literary festival in London which explores Jewish thought, life, history and literature.
+Jewish Book Week is a unique nine-day literary festival in London which explores Jewish literature, ideas and culture.

 For many, Jewish Book Week is a treasure trove of new ways to explore the latest and best thinking on a vast range of topics published in the last 12 months.
 The festival attracts audiences Jewish and non-Jewish, and visitors both religious and secular.
 Visitors come not just from all over the UK but also from Europe and further afield.